 Your membership to PAFPNet is highly valued and we do appreciate any feedback or comments you may relay to the network.

-The e-Discussions ran between 2014-2016 and provide a useful insight into members' needs and challenges at that time.
-They provided direction for follow-up activities.
+The e-Discussions (mostly running between 2014-2018) provide useful insights into members' needs and challenges.
+They provide direction for follow-up activities.

 PAFPNet Netiquette – Guidelines